aws-samples/sagemaker-ssh-helper/README.md

 > as appropriate for production grade use based on your specific business requirements, including any quality control practices and standards.

+Also make sure that the documentation you are reading corresponds the version you are installing.
+The best way to do that is to access the repository from the [Releases](https://github.com/aws-samples/sagemaker-ssh-helper/releases) page.
+In this case the URL in the address bar should look like [sagemaker-ssh-helper/tree/vX.Y.Z](https://github.com/aws-samples/sagemaker-ssh-helper/tree/vX.Y.Z).

 ## Use Cases
 SageMaker SSH Helper supports a variety of use cases: